sarahberger2097/academic-website/content/post/Intro-to-Data-Table/index.md

 ```
 {{< figure src="obs.png" >}}

 There are lots of other features of data.table that make it useful to use for data manipulation, but here I have gone over the basics and the operations that I use most often.
+Notice how easy it is to manipulate tables and combine multiple operations in only one line of code!
 If you are looking for more resources on using data.table you can:

 1. Visit the [CRAN](https://cran.r-project.org/web/packages/data.table/data.table.pdf)
 2. Complete a datacamp tutorial.
 Here is one called [Data Manipulation with data.table in R](https://learn.datacamp.com/courses/data-manipulation-with-datatable-in-r)